-Neurobusiness is the capability of applying neuroscience insights to improve outcomes in customer and other business decision situations.
-Every moment of truth you hold with your customer, patient or audience, is managed by the brain.
-Buying an idea, product or service, is an action derived from brain as well.
-This course will help students driving their attention into how brain decides and how to encompass with this scientific reality.
+Neuroscience applied to business is the capability of applying neuroscience insights to improve outcomes in customer and other business decision situations.
+Every true moment you hold with your customer, patient or audience, is managed by the brain.
+Buying an idea, product or service is an action derived from the brain as well.
+This course will help students focus their attention on how the brain makes decisions and how to encompass this scientific reality behind it.